bdwgc/bdwgc/README.md

      faster if large character arrays, etc. are allocated with `GC_malloc_atomic` than if they are statically allocated.)

-  3. `GC_realloc(object, new_bytes)` - Change the size of object to be of
+  3. `GC_realloc(object, new_bytes)` and `GC_reallocf(object, new_bytes)` -
-     a given size.
+     Change the size of object to be of a given size.
 Returns a pointer to the new object, which may, or may not, be the same as the pointer to the old object.
 The new object is taken to be atomic if and only if the old one was.
-If the new object is composite and larger than the original object then the newly added bytes are cleared.
+If the new object is composite and larger than the original object, then the newly added bytes are cleared.
 This is very likely to allocate a new object.

   4. `GC_free(object)` - Explicitly deallocate an object returned by
      `GC_malloc` or `GC_malloc_atomic`, or friends.
 Not necessary, but can